Paul has again been recommended in the 2016 edition of the Legal 500 which notes that he “excels at contentious matters such as EPO oppositions".

 Outside of work Martin enjoys: travel, walking, cricket, real ale and pottery.

-Katy works at both the Derby and Sheffield offices and is a member of both the Institute of Trade Mark Attorneys and the International Trademark Association.
+Katy works at both the Derby and Sheffield offices and is a Member of the Chartered Institute of Trade Mark Attorneys and the International Trademark Association.

 Katy has substantial experience of trade mark matters, including conducting trade mark clearance searches, advising on brand strategy, filing trade mark applications, dealing with trade mark oppositions, invalidations and revocations, negotiating co-existence agreements and managing trade mark portfolios.